-Black rhinos are not very territorial species and often travel in and out of other rhino territories.
+These animals are very territorial species and often travel in and out of other rhino territories.
 Their home ranges will vary from season to season and are dependent on availability of food and water.

-East and Central Africa in countries such as Angola, Cameroon, Kenya, Namibia, South Africa, Tanzania and Zimbabwe.
+Central, southern, and eastern Africa in countries such as Angola, Cameroon, Kenya, Namibia, South Africa, Tanzania, and Zimbabwe.

-They can be found mainly in grasslands, deserts, and montane forests.
+They can be found mainly in subtropical grasslands, deserts, and montane forests.